Public Safety Academy

 - Preference will be given to those who work or reside in Deschutes County

 - You will be subject to a criminal background check.

-Interested applicants can download a citizens academy application here.
+Interested applicants can download an academy application here.
 Adobe PDF reader required.